原文链接: Stable Diffusion: 利用Latent Diffusion Models实现高分辨率图像合成

 High-Resolution Image Synthesis with Latent Diffusion Models

 01 The shortcomings of the existing works?
 02 What problem is addressed?
 03 What are the keys to the solutions?
 04 What are the main contributions?
 05 Related works?
 06 Method descriptions Perceptual Image Compression Latent Diffusion Models Conditioning Mechanisms 07 Results and Comparisons Image Generation with Latent Diffusion Conditional Latent Diffusion Transformer Encoders for LDMs Convolutional Sampling Beyond 25 6 2 256^2 2562 Super-Resolution with Latent Diffusion Inpainting with Latent Diffusion 08 Ablation studies On Perceptual Compression Tradeoffs 09 How this work can be improved?
-10 Conclusions
+10 Conclusions01 The shortcomings of the existing works?

-Since these diffusion model typically operate directly in pixel space, optimization of powerful DMs often consumes hundreds of GPU days and inference is expensive due to sequential evaluations
+Since these diffusion model typically operate directly in pixel space, optimization of powerful DMs often consumes hundreds of GPU days and inference is expensive due to sequential evaluations02 What problem is addressed?

 Reach a near-optimal point between complexity reduction and detail preservation, greatly boosting visual fidelity.
-LDMs achieve new state of the art scores for image inpainting and class-conditional image synthesis and highly competitive performance on various tasks, including unconditional image generation, text-to-image synthesis, and super-resolution, while significantly reducing computational requirements compared to pixel-based DMs
+LDMs achieve new state of the art scores for image inpainting and class-conditional image synthesis and highly competitive performance on various tasks, including unconditional image generation, text-to-image synthesis, and super-resolution, while significantly reducing computational requirements compared to pixel-based DMs03 What are the keys to the solutions?

 By introducing cross-attention layers into the model architecture, we turn diffusion models into powerful and flexible generators for general conditioning inputs such as text or bounding boxes and high-resolution synthesis becomes possible in a convolutional manner.
 First, we train an autoencoder which provides a lower-dimensional (and thereby efficient) representational space which is perceptually equivalent to the data space.
-For the latter, we design an architecture that connects transformers to the DM’s UNet backbone [69] and enables arbitrary types of token-based conditioning mechanisms.
+For the latter, we design an architecture that connects transformers to the DM’s UNet backbone [69] and enables arbitrary types of token-based conditioning mechanisms.04 What are the main contributions?

 In contrast to purely transformer-based approaches [23, 64], our method scales more graceful to higher dimensional data and can thus (a) work on a compression level which provides more faithful and detailed reconstructions than previous work. (b) can be efficiently applied to high-resolution synthesis of megapixel images.
 We achieve competitive performance on multiple tasks (unconditional image synthesis, inpainting, stochastic super-resolution) and datasets while significantly lowering computational costs. our approach does not require a delicate weighting of reconstruction and generative abilities.
 This ensures extremely faithful reconstructions and requires very little regularization of the latent space.
 We find that for densely conditioned tasks such as super-resolution, inpainting and semantic synthesis, our model can be applied in a convolutional fashion and render large, consistent images of ∼ 10242 px we design a general-purpose conditioning mechanism based on cross-attention, enabling multi-modal training.
-We use it to train class-conditional, text-to-image and layout-to-image models. we release pretrained latent diffusion and autoencoding models at https://github. com/CompVis/latent-diffusion which might be reusable for a various tasks besides training of DMs.
+We use it to train class-conditional, text-to-image and layout-to-image models. we release pretrained latent diffusion and autoencoding models at https://github. com/CompVis/latent-diffusion which might be reusable for a various tasks besides training of DMs.05 Related works?

 we utilize an autoencoding model which learns a space that is perceptually equivalent to the image space, but offers significantly reduced computational complexity.